-We spend a lot of time explaining the differences between treatment with laser and treatment with BBL (also known as IPL or photofacial) treatments to our patients.
+We spend a lot of time explaining the differences between treatment with laser and treatment with Broad Band Light (BBL, as known as Intense Pulsed Light, IPL or photofacial) treatments to our patients.
 Many of them have tried to figure it out on their own by researching it online, but there is so much information put out by so many manufacturers that its easy to get overwhelmed.
 This article is intended to provide a simplified explanation of what you can accomplish with BBL and what you can accomplish with ablative laser technology.
 There is a lot more to the field, but this should at least get you started.

 We’ll start with a quick discussion of terminology and facts (don’t worry – just the basics!), then talk about the conditions that are typically treated, and then come back to specific applications.

 A true laser produces a pulse of energy of a single wavelength.
 Some lasers are very high powered, some are low powered, and some offer a range of power settings.

 BBL and IPL and photofacial are three terms for a class of device that is not a true laser- it uses a flash lamp to produce light energy of many wavelengths at the same time.
 Just like lasers, different devices offer a wide range of power outputs.
 High-energy treatments create laser-like effects.
 BBL is Sciton’s trademarked name for their IPL machine which is far more powerful and controllable than previous generation IPL devices.

 With any of these devices, the higher the energy levels used, the greater the result will be.
 Along with this, the treatment will be more uncomfortable and the patient will have a longer recovery period afterwards, during which they can be have swelling, peeling or the need to use a vaseline-type recovery balm.
 There is no device that will create a substantial effect in a single treatment without a recovery period afterwards.
 As a general rule, the more you invest in initial discomfort and subsequent recovery, the more you will be able to accomplish in a given treatment.